Compiling MAME

 • Add MODERN_WIN_API=1 to the options passed to make when generating the Visual Studio project files.
 This will set the target Windows version to Windows 8 (6.2).
 The resulting binaries may not run on earlier versions of Windows.

-• Install the DirectX SDL and configure the osd_windows project to search the DirectX header/library paths before searching the Microsoft Windows SDK paths.
+• Install the DirectX SDK (already included since Windows 8.0 SDK and automatically installed with Visual Studio 2013 and later).
+Configure the osd_windows project to search the DirectX header/library paths before searching the Microsoft Windows SDK paths.

 The MSVC compiler produces spurious warnings about potentially uninitialised local variables.
 You currently need to add NOWERROR=1 to the options passed to make when generating the Visual Studio project files.
 This stops warnings from being treated as errors.
 (MSVC seems to lack options to control which specific warnings are treated as error, which other compilers support.)